soumelis-lab/ICELLNET/Exemple2_scRNAseq.md

 ![](pictures/ICELLNET_scRNAseq_balloon1.png)

-30 first most different interactions between the conditions (sort.by="var")
+**30 first most different interactions between the conditions (sort.by="var")**
 ```{r, warning=F, echo=T}
 colnames(lr1)=c("CM3_to_CT3b", "CM3_to_CT0a")
 LR.balloon.plot(lr = lr1, thresh = 0 , topn=30 , sort.by="var",  db.name.couple=db.name.couple, family.col=family.col, title="Most contributing interactions")
 ```
 ![](pictures/ICELLNET_scRNAseq_balloon2.png)

-### Remarks on interpretation:
+### Remarks on biological interpretation:

-- ICELLNET will always define for each gene the maximum gene expression value as 10.
-Then, maximum score is 100 for an interaction (10 for the ligand, 10 for the receptor).
+- **ICELLNET will always set, for each gene, maximum gene expression value at 10**.
+Then, the maximum score that you can obtain for an individual interaction is 100 (10 for the ligand, 10 for the receptor).

 - This means that high interaction scores does not mean high expression.
-You should come back to the initial SeuratObject to look at gene expression, and that the ligand/receptor of interest if effectively expressed by the cluster.
+You **should come back to the initial SeuratObject to look at individual gene expression**, and that the ligand/receptor of interest if effectively expressed by the cluster.

-- Filtering of genes expressed by each cluster according to cell percentage expressing the gene (= with counts >0) for each cluster can be an option to remove false-negative interactions scores.
-This can be done with the sc.data.clean function, by setting filter.perc to a defined value (2 for 2%, 5 for 5% etc...).
+- **Filtering of genes expressed by each cluster according to cell percentage expressing the gene (= with counts >0) for each cluster can be an option to remove false-negative interactions scores.**  This can be done with the sc.data.clean function, by setting filter.perc to a defined value (2 for 2%, 5 for 5% etc...).
 Filtered genes (expressed by a number of cells among the cluster below the percentage) will be set to 0.